UniversalDevicesInc/html-node-views/README.md

 # html-node-views
 Testing Information and examples for html node views.
 This document is intended for developers and testers.
 HTML Node Views are not production ready.

-See https://wiki.universal-devices.com/UD_Mobile_Custom_Tiles for quick start example.
+TODO: <strike>See https://wiki.universal-devices.com/UD_Mobile_Custom_Tiles for quick start example.</strike>

 # Requirements:
-UD Mobile for iOS version 1.1.47 or greater or Android 1.1.45 or greater.
+UD Mobile for iOS version 1.1.56 or greater or Android 1.1.64 or greater.

 # Known Issues:
 (1) Support for multiple addresse '{"setObservedAddresses": []}' is not fully implemented, currently testing basic functionality for attached nodes.

 (2) Some Favorites and User Preferences settings such as node/favorite color, icon, and Hide Background are not passed to the .html file.

-(3) Some Windows Developers report issues with git and a file name with a query string.
-We may want to accept a file with encoded query string in UDM.

 # Server
 During testing all HTML files should be hosted on a publicly accessible and secure server.
 Production files may be saved on eisy or other location to be determined by UDI.